 Obama’s astounding wins on February 19 in Hawaii and especially Wisconsin, where, according to exit polls, he defeated Clinton across all income and education groups among an electorate that was 87 percent white, left Clinton with few options.
 She now must not only win Texas and Ohio (March 4) and Pennsylvania (April 22), but she must also win all three by substantial margins to make a persuasive claim on staying in the race.
 No less fervent a Clinton supporter than James Carville, speaking the day after the so-called Potomac primaries at a homebuilders’ trade show in Orlando, said that “if she loses either Texas or Ohio, this thing is done.”
 If Carville says so, it will likely congeal into conventional wisdom.

 After Wisconsin it was difficult to imagine how, short of all-out attack that risks severe backlash, Clinton could regain momentum.
 But Ohio and Pennsylvania remain potentially friendly territory, and she still has a strong ground organization in Texas.
 So suppose she does well enough in those three states, and some others, to come within, say, one hundred delegates of Obama.
-Both camps seemed to agree that a one hundred-delegate margin constitutes a fair definition of competitive.
-In both cases, especially the latter one, it is worth examining how the fight was started, and by whom.
+Both camps seemed to agree that a one hundred-delegate margin constitutes a fair definition of competitive.1 In that case, we will have a fight, and potentially a very ugly one, involving both the superdelegates—the 795 party and elected officials who get to cast their votes as late as the convention, after studying the prevailing winds—and the disputed Florida and Michigan delegations, which include 366 delegates.2 In both cases, especially the latter one, it is worth examining how the fight was started, and by whom.

 Please choose from one of the options below to access this article: